+Bullying: A child may spread rumours, hit, push, name call and/or threaten another child

+Cyber bullying: Cyber bullying is the same as bullying - but the bullying is conducted online using social media networks etc.

+Emotional abuse: A child humiliates, threatens, criticises, uses as a scape-goat and/or makes another child a subject of their jokes

+Initiation/hazing: This is where a child or children induct new comers into a group by making them undertake dares, or be part of an initiation ceremony

+Physical abuse: A child hurts another child deliberately i.e. by biting, kicking, punching and/or the pulling of hair

+Prejudiced behaviour: This is where a child targets another child - that may have disabilities, special needs, cultural differences and/or a different sexual identity - to make the other child feel powerless, worthless or excluded

+Sexual assault, abuse and/or sexually harmful behaviour: A child uses inappropriate sexual language, sexual threats, sexually touching, or has full penetrative sex with another child

+N.B.
+Sexual assault covers a wide range of behaviours and can include even a single act of kissing someone without their consent or touching someone's bottom, breasts and/or their genitalia without consent.
+It also includes causing someone to engage in sexual activity without their consent e.g. by forcing them to strip, touch themselves sexually, or to engage in sexual activity with a third party.

+Sexual harassment: This is unwanted conduct of a sexual nature which can occur both online and offline, as well as inside and outside of the organisation.

-- Bullying: A child may spread rumours, hit, push, name call and/or threaten another child - Cyber bullying: Cyber bullying is the same as bullying but the bullying is conducted online using social media networks etc. - Emotional abuse: A child humiliates, threatens, criticises, uses as a scape-goat and/or makes another child a subject of their jokes - Initiation/hazing: This is where a child or children induct new comers into a group by making them undertake dares, or be part of an initiation ceremony - Physical abuse: A child hurts another child deliberately i.e. by biting, kicking, punching and/or the pulling of hair - Prejudiced behaviour: This is where a child targets another child that may have disabilities, special needs, cultural differences and/or a different sexual identity - to make the other child feel powerless, worthless or excluded - Sexting: A child shares indecent images or videos of themselves either naked or semi-naked to another child; and also includes the sending of sexually explicit messages - Sexual abuse and/or sexually harmful behaviour: A child uses inappropriate sexual language, sexual threats, sexually touching, or has full penetrative sex with another child - Sexual exploitation: This is where a young person may think that they are in a relationship with another young person and they receive gifts, money or affection in return for them performing sexual activities on the other young person, or on someone else.
-This form of abuse can lead to grooming which is where an emotional connection is gained with a child to develop their trust and which is actually for the purposes of sexual abuse, sexual exploitation, or the trafficking of the child.
-Children can be groomed online or face to face and/or by a stranger, or even by someone that the child knows - Teenage relationship abuse: This is where a young person is assaulted, experiences sexual violence, or is victimised by their partner, who is also under the age of 18 years old.
+N.B.
+Sexual harassment covers sexting - which is when a child shares indecent images or videos of themselves (either naked or semi-naked) to another child - and also includes the sending of sexually explicit messages.
+The sharing of unwanted explicit content and upskirting (which is also a criminal offence in its own right) are also further examples of sexual harassment.

+Sexual exploitation: This is where a young person may think that they are in a relationship with another young person and they receive gifts, money or affection in return for them performing sexual activities on the other young person, or on someone else.
+This form of abuse can lead to grooming which is where an emotional connection is gained with a child - to develop their trust - and which is actually for the purposes of sexual abuse, sexual exploitation, or the trafficking of the child.
+Children can be groomed online or face to face and/or by a stranger, or even by someone that the child knows

+Teenage relationship abuse: This is where a young person is assaulted, experiences sexual violence, or is victimised by their partner, who is also under the age of 18 years old.
 Further information relating to teenage relationship abuse is provided in the Domestic Abuse section of this Safeguarding Handbook.

+It is important to remember that any of the above examples of peer on peer abuse can take place both inside and outside of the organisation and can be associated with factors outside of the PitC setting and its immediate control - including within the young person's intimate personal relationships.
+Regardless of where the peer on peer abuse takes place PitC will always respond appropriately.

+PitC accepts the real risk posed by peer on peer abuse - and staff should maintain an attitude of "it could happen here".
+Accordingly, all PitC staff must be alert to incidences (and risks) of peer on peer abuse and always take the appropriate steps - as outlined below - if any such incidences do arise.

+Child Abuse: Peer on Peer Abuse continued...